redblade7/fortudon/README.md

 utf8.
 To do this, edit `fortudon.py`'s "GLOBAL VARIABLES" section and change the value of ENCODING from 'utf8' to 'latin1'.

-This almost never needs to be done.
+This almost never needs to be changed.
+It is recommended to leave it 'utf8' unless you use Slackware Linux and are having these errors, otherwise serious bugs can happen.

 **SET UP THE TOKEN FILE:**